JTaisey389/reading-notes/coderscomputer.md

 - Extensions: Extensions are the plugins for your text editor, you can add addtional functionality to you code.
 This feature could allow a user to save the basic framework of a code as so the user doesn't have to create new code.

+### Third Party Applications
+Here is a list of mac specific applications that I may use depending on the software capabilities.
+-BBEdit

+-Visual Studio Code

+-Atom

+-Brackets

 ### Various Commands